 If your school, college or employer has already been granted an ECHE (Erasmus Charter for Higher Education) and you are interested in attending an ESL course in England, simply contact us.
-We know every language school in England, Ireland, Scotland and Wales that is eligible for mobility funding.
+We know many language schools in England, Ireland, Scotland and Wales that are eligible for mobility funding.

 Counsultancy for Erasmus+ and Institutional Sponsorship

 If you do not have Erasmus+ sponsorship but would still like to apply for a language learning programme in the UK, we can help you.
 We offer a consulting service for Erasmus+ in cooperation with the Norwich Study Centre, and are able to help you through the application procedure.

 Several language schools offer special programmes for English teachers.
 These not only improve the linguistic competence of participants, but also communicate new methods and didactic content.
 This is a great opportunity to learn with teachers from other countries, working together to develop new ideas for the classroom.
 These Teacher Training courses are offered to teachers of every age and academic level, including those who work in vocational schools or the field of adult education.
 It is also possible to take courses that focus on a particular educational theme; whatever your specialization, there is a course available for you.
 Teachers who work bilingually, such as teaching History or Science in English, can enroll in special CLIL courses (Content and Language Integrated Learning) to develop the specific skills that they require.

 We can also recommend development courses for non-native teachers working in English without Erasmus+ sponsorship.
 Many courses have fixed starting dates in the Easter or summer holidays, but there are also ongoing courses which you can take part in outside the major holiday periods.

 Key facts about Erasmus+ and Teacher training courses

 - Erasmus+ is the central EU funding programme for educational programmes [Bildungsprogramme].